annaBourne/AI_Stations/README.md

 ## Next Steps

 To further develop the project, I would begin by setting up the SSL certificates to configure a more secure endpoint.
 I would install something like Swagger as an easy way to be able to visualise the results of hitting the endpoints.
+I would also add some integration testing by Mocking ( using Moq; ) out the Service and the Controller.